Entecavir in the treatment of chronic hepatitis B virus infection

 Entecavir (Baraclude) is an orally administered cyclopentyl guanosine analogue that has been approved for treatment of chronic hepatitis B virus infection in adults with evidence of active viral replication and either evidence of persistent elevation in serum aminotransferases or histologically active disease.
 Approval was based upon the results of three phase 3 trials involving a total of 1633 patients ages 16 and older who had chronic HBV infection, persistently elevated serum ALT levels (≥1.3x the upper limit of normal), and chronic inflammation on liver biopsy.
 Entecavir has also been studied in patients who were refractory to lamivudine and in HBV/HIV coinfected patients.

 This topic review will discuss the treatment of chronic hepatitis B with entecavir.
 A general approach to patients with hepatitis B (including other treatment options) is presented separately.
-(See "Hepatitis B virus: Overview of management" and "Combination therapy for chronic hepatitis B virus infection" and "Tenofovir for the treatment of adults with chronic HBV infection".)
+(See "Hepatitis B virus: Overview of management" and "Combination therapy for chronic hepatitis B virus infection" and "Tenofovir and adefovir for the treatment of chronic HBV infection".)

 THE EFFICACY OF ENTECAVIR IN DIFFERENT PATIENT POPULATIONS

 HBeAg-positive chronic hepatitis — Treatment with entecavir achieves hepatitis B e antigen (HBeAg) seroconversion in about 20 percent of patients with HBeAg-positive hepatitis B virus (HBV) who have not previously been treated with nucleoside(tide) analogues [1-6].
 In addition, one-year treatment is associated with a 5 to 7 log(10) reduction in mean HBV DNA levels and corresponding improvement in liver histology.
 The rate of virologic resistance is around 1 percent with up to five years of follow-up.